 Last year at Midem, Sony's Tim Schaaff was announcing plans for the rollout of Music Unlimited.
 Now at Midem 2012, it’s available in 13 markets, with more than 1 million active users and a catalog of nearly 15 million tracks.
 Schaaf has been upped to President of the Sony Entertainment Network division; and he sat down with Music Ally in Cannes this morning to talk about the service, along with its wider role within the reorganised Sony structure.

-The announcements and soundbites are flowing from Cannes as Midem takes center stage thorugh Tuesday.
-Spend a few minutes with our posts (many courtesy of content partner Music Ally) to get the flavor: music streaming and marketing/branding are the dominate topics.
+our posts (many courtesy of content partner Music Ally) to get the flavor: music streaming and marketing/branding are the dominate topics.
 We're live streaming today's Midem Visionary Monday here.

 Google’s role in the recent campaign against the proposed SOPA anti-piracy legislation in the US came in for a sustained attack by U2′s manager Paul McGuinness this morning, at the Midem conference in Cannes.
 “Why are they not trying to solve the future in a more generous way?” he asked.